-- Rinse tasting cups between samples (conserve water, please) - Water is suitable for drinking between tasting samples
+Rinse tasting cups between samples (conserve water, please)

+Water is suitable for drinking between tasting samples

-Alert an event organizer if water is out or a dump bucket needs to be replaced
+Alert an event organizer if water is out or a dump bucket needs to be replaced compound videos.

-See video presentations on each

-Siebel Institute Sensory Compound

-along with other important

-sensory-related information on

-YouTube using the QR code below
+See video presentations on each Siebel Institute Sensory Compound along with other important sensory-related information on Siebel's website through the QR code below.
+From here you can navigate through the menu to individual